cugos/qgisworkshop_org/docs/source/workshop/plugins.rst

     1. Choose to implement one small part of overall plugin idea at a time
     2. Customize the GUI desgin with Qt Designer to fit our interactive needs (remember to recompile the .ui file)
-    3. Write tool logic but proof with QMessageBoxes to make sure it is working
+    3. Begin programming tool logic but do it as a proof-of-concept with QMessageBoxes giving feedback to make sure it is working
     4. Once tool logic has been proofed, tie the tool logic to the GUI and test

 The Plugin Idea
 ********************

-The tool we are going to build:
+The tool we're going to build will be do a few basic things:

-     * The tool will select vector features on the map using a single map click.
+     * The tool will select the activated layer's vector features using a single map click.
      * The tool will display the 'NAME' attribute of any feature (if it exists) for a particular vector layer.
      * The tool will have the option of being active or inactive using a checkbox setting.